Employers

 What is the typical timeline for internships?

-Students typically begin their internship search in January.
-During that month GVSU will solicit project descriptions from potential internship sites and make them available to the students.
-Interviews, which can be facilitated by the PSM coordinator, typically take place in February and March, and decisions are made in March and April.
-Students will then be ready to start their internship in May or another agreed upon month.
+Students begin their internship search in January.
+GVSU will solicit project descriptions from potential internship sites and make them available to the students.
+Interviews typically take place in February and March, and decisions are made in March and April.
+Students will then be ready to start their internship in May.
 Internships can be as short as 10-11 weeks and as long as a year, depending on the number of hours worked each week, the needs of the internship site, the desires of the student, and any parameters that were agreed to at the start of the internship.

 How long is the internship experience?

-Students are required to complete at least 440 hours of internship.
+Students are required to complete at least 300 hours of internship.
 The internship experience can be completed on a single project or spread out over multiple projects.
 It can also occur at a single site or be split between two or three sites.
-We are interested in partnering with employers who offer excellent internship experiences even if they aren’t 440 hours long!
+We are interested in partnering with employers who offer excellent internship experiences no matter the length.

 Are students paid for their internship work?